sassoftware/sasoptpy/doc/guide/components.rst

 *sasoptpy* provides mathematical functions for generating mathematical expressions to be used in optimization models.

-You need to import `sasoptpy.math` to your code to start using these functions.
+You need to import `sasoptpy.math` to your code to start by using these functions.
 Available mathematical functions are listed in :ref:`math-functions`.

 .. ipython:: python